Interpretable Visual Question Answering by Reasoning on Dependency Trees: Conclusion

 \section{Conclusion}

 In this paper, we propose a novel parse-tree-guided reasoning network (PTGRN) equipped with an attention module, a gated residual composition module, and a parse-tree-guided propagation module.
-In contrast to previous works that rely on annotations or handcrafted rules to obtain valid layouts, our PTGRN model can automatically perform an interpretable reasoning process over a general dependency parse tree from the question, which can largely broaden its application fields.
-The attention module encourages the model to attend the local visual evidence, while the gated residual composition module can learn to compose and update the knowledge from its child nodes, and the parse-tree-guided propagation module generates and propagates the edge-dependent information from children to their parents.
-Experiments show that our PTGRN outperforms previous neural network models without using any specified ground-truth layouts or complicated handcrafted rules.
+In contrast to previous works that rely on annotations or handcrafted rules to perform explicit compositional reasoning, our PTGRN model can automatically perform an interpretable reasoning process over a general dependency parse tree based on the question, which can largely broaden its application fields.
+The attention module encourages the model to attend the local visual evidence, the gated residual composition module can learn to compose and update the knowledge from its child nodes, and the parse-tree-guided propagation module generates and propagates the edge-dependent information from children to their parents.
+Experiments show that PTGRN can achieve state-of-the-art VQA performance and good interpretability without using any specified ground-truth layouts or complicated handcrafted rules. \ifCLASSOPTIONcaptionsoff